 A fearless actress whose raw talent and tumultuous personal life made her one of Hollywood's most compelling and unpredictable figures.

-Anne Heche burst onto television screens as twins Vicky Hudson and Marley Love on the soap opera 'Another World,' a dual role that showcased her precocious skill and won her a Daytime Emmy.
-She quickly transitioned to film, delivering a memorably unhinged performance in 'Volcano' and achieving mainstream success as the co-star of 'Six Days, Seven Nights' and the psycho-thriller 'I Know What You Did Last Summer.'
-Her career was inextricably linked with her personal life, including a highly publicized relationship with Ellen DeGeneres at a time when such visibility was rare and risky for Hollywood stars.
-Heche's later work in independent films and on stage, including a Tony-nominated turn in 'Twentieth Century,' revealed a depth that often transcended her tabloid narrative.
-Her life ended tragically in a car accident in 2022, leaving behind a legacy of bold choices and undeniable talent.
+Anne Heche won a Daytime Emmy for playing twins Vicky Hudson and Marley Love on the soap opera 'Another World.'
+She moved to film with an unhinged performance in 'Volcano' and mainstream success as co-star of 'Six Days, Seven Nights' and the psycho-thriller 'I Know What You Did Last Summer.'
+Her career intertwined with her personal life, including a public relationship with Ellen DeGeneres at a time when such visibility was rare and risky for Hollywood stars.
+Heche later worked in independent films and on stage, earning a Tony nomination for 'Twentieth Century.'
+That work revealed depth beyond her tabloid narrative.
+She died in a car accident in 2022.

 1965–1980